Skip to main content

 Details subject to change.

-Facing the Rising Sun: The Journey of African American Homesteaders in New Mexico, Vision, Belief, and Sovereign Ownership is a high tech mobile exhibit telling the story and honoring the legacy of the first African American families to homestead New Mexico.
-Facing the Rising Sun is a partnership between the African American Museum & Cultural Center of New Mexico (AAMCCNM) and the City of Albuquerque Department of Arts and Culture, with design and fabrication by Electric Playhouse.
+Facing the Rising Sun: The Journey of African American Homesteaders in New Mexico, Vision, Belief, and Sovereign Ownership was a high tech mobile exhibit telling the story and honoring the legacy of the first African American families to homestead New Mexico.
+Facing the Rising Sun was a partnership between the African American Museum & Cultural Center of New Mexico (AAMCCNM) and the City of Albuquerque Department of Arts and Culture, with design and fabrication by Electric Playhouse.

 “Black history is Albuquerque’s history and it needs to be told.
 This exhibit shares a critical chapter in that history, a history of perseverance, ingenuity, and deep roots in New Mexico," said Albuquerque's Mayor Tim Keller.
 “With partnerships like this, we have to keep breaking down the ‘tri-cultural myth’ that has incorrectly simplified our history.
 Our history, just like our city today, is made up of diverse communities and many important stories that we are working to champion and elevate.”